AfshanFatima/PennX-SD4x-Programming-for-the-Web-with-JavaScript/Homework 5 - React Lists/ANSWERS.md

 LinkedList and HashMap

-Explanation
-There is no List data structure in JavaScript, and Arrays already exist, of course.
+EXPLANATION:There is no List data structure in JavaScript, and Arrays already exist, of course.

 Problem 1